 \textbf{Ablation study.} We remove each of three components of RAIN one after another: updating based on similarity, dynamic node addition, and exploration encouragement (i.e., $c=0$ vs. $c=2$ in \eqrefa{equ:select}).
 For example, the row of ``Dynamic node addition'' means that we remove ``Similarity update'' and ``Dynamic node addition'' simultaneously.
 We conduct experiments on LLaMA-2-chat 13B under GCG white-box attacks on AdvBench~\citep{zou2023universal}, utilizing attack success rate (ASR) as a metric.
 Table \ref{tab:aba} shows that all components improve RAIN's performance, validating the rationale behind our method's design.

-RAIN necessitates a higher computational cost.
-A simplistic method to trade increased computation for enhanced performance would be to conduct multiple rounds of random search.
-This entails generating text through sampling according to the default auto-regressive strategy, then selecting the most favorable text as the final output.
-We contrast our approach with this rudimentary sample-evaluation method.
-As shown in Table \ref{tab:Comparison with sample-evaluation}, even conducting 500 random trials and selecting the optimal reply, sample-evaluation fails to enhance the model's performance, which underscores the efficacy of our proposed method, RAIN.
+\textbf{Sample efficiency.} RAIN necessitates a higher computational cost.
+A na\"ive trade-off between computation and performance is multiple rounds of random search, generating text via vanilla auto-regressive sampling and choosing the language model's preferred text as the final output.
+We compare this with our method in Table \ref{tab:Comparison with sample-evaluation}.
+Even with 500 trials, for the 7B model, sample-evaluation scarcely enhances the model's safety; whereas, with the 30B model, RAIN demonstrates significantly better performance.
 The probable reason is that the search space for language generation is immense, making exhaustive searches via random generation implausible.
 In contrast, RAIN employs the results of self-evaluation to guide its search process, leading to greater efficiency.
 Notably, 500 trials result in a 500-fold time increase compared with vanilla inference, whereas RAIN experiences an acceptable time overhead (see Table \ref{tab:time}).